-Are you searching for Linux Administrator job?
+Are you searching for a Linux Administrator job?
 If yes, then this article is for you.
 You can be a pro in Linux Administration but passing the interview is a tough challenge and should prepare for it very well to pass it out smoothly.
 In this article, I am sharing with you some advanced Linux administration interview questions that you are more likely to encounter during your interview.
 These Linux interview questions and answers would help you to get an idea of what your interviewer is going to ask you in the interview.
 This article included Linux interview questions for experienced and beginners.
-Surprisingly, most of the times experienced professionals also have difficulty to pass the interview because of not knowing the definition, syntax and commands of the Linux operating system.
+Surprisingly, most of the time experienced professionals also have difficulty passing the interview because of not knowing the definition, syntax, and commands of the Linux operating system.

-I believe these Linux administrator interview questions and answers would be enough for you to successfully pass your interview.
-The Linux administrator interview questions can be basic or advanced level based on your experience and job description for which you are applying.
-We have divided Linux based interview questions into different categories such as Linux basic interview questions and answers, Linux advanced interview questions, Linux administration interview questions, Linux commands interview questions and answers, Linux technical interview questions.
+I believe these Linux administrator interview questions and answers will be enough for you to successfully pass your interview.
+The Linux administrator interview questions can be basic or advanced level based on your experience and the job description for which you are applying.
+We have divided Linux-based interview questions into different categories such as Linux basic interview questions and answers, Linux advanced interview questions, Linux administration interview questions, Linux commands interview questions and answers, and Linux technical interview questions.
 Linux is a vast field and you have to keep studying this throughout time to do well in the interviews.

 Linux Basic Interview Question